Candle

 A candle is an ignitable wick embedded in wax, or another flammable solid substance such as tallow, that provides light, and in some cases, a fragrance.
 A candle can also provide heat or a method of keeping time.

-A person who makes candles is traditionally known as a chandler.
-Various devices have been invented to hold candles, from simple tabletop candlesticks, also known as candle holders, to elaborate candelabra and chandeliers.
+Candles have been used for over two millennia around the world, and were a significant form of indoor lighting until the invention of other types of light sources.
+Although electric light has largely made candle use nonessential for illumination, candles are still commonly used for functional, symbolic and aesthetic purposes and in specific cultural and religious settings.